HARSHITH-H-D/upskillcampus-Summer-Internship/README.md

-Banking System Application
+# Banking System Application – Summer Internship Project at Upskill Campus
-Overview
-This is a simple Banking System Application built using Core Java.
-The project allows users to perform basic banking operations such as account creation, balance checking, deposits, withdrawals, and transaction history.
-The application uses CSV files for data storage to simulate a basic database.

-Features
+A console-based **banking system application** developed as part of the Upskill Campus Summer Internship.
+Built using **Core Java**, this project simulates a basic banking environment where users can:

-Account Creation: Users can create a new bank account with personal details.
+- **Create accounts** with personal details.
-Balance Inquiry: Allows users to check their account balance.
-Deposit Funds: Users can deposit money into their account.
-Withdraw Funds: Users can withdraw money, provided they have sufficient balance.
-Transaction History: Logs all deposits, withdrawals, and account updates for review.
-Technologies Used
-Java Core Concepts: Object-oriented programming, file handling, exception handling, collections, multithreading.
+- **Check account balances**.
+- **Deposit and withdraw funds**.
+- **View transaction history**—all operations are logged for review.

+**Technologies & Concepts Used:**
+- Core Java: Object-Oriented Programming (OOP), File I/O, Exception Handling, Collections, and Multithreading.
-Data Storage: CSV files for managing user data and transaction history.
+- Data Storage: CSV files used to manage and persist user and transaction data.

-Requirements
+**Requirements:**
-Java JDK 8 or higher must be installed on your system.
+- Java JDK 8 or higher installed.
-CSV File Handling: Make sure the CSV files are writable and accessible.

-Future Improvements
+- Read/write access to the CSV files used for data storage.

+**Future Enhancements:**
-Implementing JDBC for database connectivity with MySQL or SQLite.
+- Integrate a database system (e.g., MySQL or SQLite) using JDBC.
-Adding authentication and encryption for sensitive user data.
+- Add user authentication and encrypt sensitive data for improved security.

-Contributing
+**Contributions:**
 Contributions are welcome!
-Feel free to open issues or submit pull requests with improvements and suggestions.
+Feel free to submit pull requests or open issues with your suggestions and improvements.